akinolu52/multi-vagrant-java/README.md

 4. Setup up the Memcache service

-    4.1 login into the database vms
+    4.1 login into the Memcache vms

     ```bash
     vagrant ssh mc01